joelhawksley/identity/talks/2021/slides.md

 ![fit](img/initiative-update.png)

-^ One is weekly updates.
+^ Another way we communicate is weekly updates.
 For a lot of our projects, we use an issue to track our progress.

 ^ Usually share a handful of highlights